-State-Level Advocacy and Action
+State-Level Engagement andAction

 ActionAid in Odisha facilitated a state-level consultation on inputs to the New Education Policy, which has overemphasised skill-building and vocational training.
 The experts feel that this is opposed to a more holistic approach to education.
-Becommendations were submitted to the MHRD.
+Recommendations were submitted to the MHRD.